 Support and Teaching Staff

-Karen oversees the fitness training and homework assistance for the Making the Grade component for GAKAD and serves as the unofficial welcome committee into the program, guiding and instilling the basics of boxing and the foundations of the “Champions 4 Life” philosophy.
-Karen has 30 years corporate experience in advertising sales and has boxed and kickboxed for over 20 years, obtaining a black beat in kickboxing in 1997.
-But above all, Karen in a teacher, balancing methodical progress with consistent positive energy, not relenting until her students master their task and empowering her kids to consistently try, and then achieve.
+Mia oversees the homework assistance for the Making the Grade component for GAKAD and serves as the unofficial welcome committee into the program, guiding and instilling the basics of boxing and the foundations of the “Champions 4 Life” philosophy.
+MIa has 20 years corporate experience in client care and began training at Gleason’s Jersey Shore for health reasons.
+But above all, Mia is a teacher, balancing methodical progress with consistent positive energy, not relenting until her students master their task and empowering her kids to consistently try, and then achieve.

 While GAKAD stays focused on how boxing improves lives outside of the ring, it takes competition inside the ring seriously.
-Rahn is the senior coach focused on ensuring GAKAD-based fighters are competition ready.
+Rahn is the senior coach focused on ensuring GAKAD-competitive athletes are competition ready.
 A mainstay of the New Jersey boxing community, Rahn’s amateur or professional fighters thrive from his quiet determination and rigorous discipline.
 Rahn also coached the boxing programs at several Army camps, including Fort Bragg and Fort Bliss, and taught at youth development programs.
 New Jersey resident Dustin “White Tiger” Fliescher, made his professional debut in 2015 at Madison Square Garden and signed to Jay-Z’s Roc Nation promotions company after his second fight.
+Coach Carter has over 20 years working in teen group homes, counseling youth.

 Vernice Morris, MSW